 Almost to a person, the retirees told him they would be more reflective, instead of being so caught up in the challenges of daily life that they missed the bigger picture.
 They said they would take more risks the second time around.
 But their chief concern as they looked back on their lives to date was purpose — they wanted their lives to matter, to have made a difference.

-Leider revealed this, and a good deal more, in a fascinating talk about isolation hosted March 22 by AARP Foundation.
+Leider has long advocated for the importance of having a purpose, and has also spoken on the dangers of isolation.
 Social isolation and loneliness are problems at any age, but occur more often as people grow older.

 Leider is a big believer in the power of nurturing.
 Taking care of pets, plants and/or kids not only helps people avoid isolation, but actually results in their living seven years longer, on average, he said.
 "Isolation is fatal," he said.
 "We need to do a better job of helping people reimagine what they truly care about in life," he said, noting that just one out of five people say they are excited about getting up and going to work every day.

-The bottom line, he said, is to live an authentic version of life — your own.
+The bottom line, Leider has said, is to live an authentic version of life — your own.

 Leider's life work involves bringing older people hope, connection and purpose.
 He is the founder and chairman of the Inventure Group, a coaching and consulting firm in Minneapolis.